fdabrandao/vpsolver/README.md

 ## Arc-flow Vector Packing Solver (VPSolver)

-Copyright (C) 2013-2016, Filipe Brandão
+Copyright (C) 2013-2021, Filipe Brandão <fdabrandao@gmail.com>
 Faculdade de Ciências, Universidade do Porto
 Porto, Portugal.
 All rights reserved.
-E-mail: <fdabrandao@dcc.fc.up.pt>.

 ---
 [VPSolver](https://github.com/fdabrandao/vpsolver) is a multiple-choice vector packing solver based on an arc-flow formulation with graph compression (see, e.g., [\[1\]](#references)).
 VPSolver generates very strong models (equivalent to Gilmore and Gomory's) that can be solved using general-purpose mixed-integer programming